Introduction to workplace indoor air quality

 If you want to extend the analysis, consider adding a retention or turnover component outside the calculator.
 For example, if improved air quality reduces voluntary turnover by even a fraction of a percent, the avoided replacement cost can be meaningful.
 Similarly, fewer complaints and fewer hot or cold calls can reduce facilities workload, which may show up as avoided overtime or fewer service tickets.
 Those additions are outside the scope of this page, but they can strengthen the case for action when you are comparing multiple building-improvement projects.

-- Uniform exposure: the model assumes employees experience similar IAQ.
-Real buildings have zone-to-zone variation, meeting rooms with higher peaks, and different ventilation effectiveness.
+- Uniform exposure: the model assumes people in the modeled zone experience roughly the same IAQ.
+Real workplaces have meeting-room peaks, corridor differences, and uneven ventilation effectiveness.

 - No comfort tradeoffs modeled: drafts, noise, humidity, and temperature swings can offset benefits but are not included.
 A good design aims to improve IAQ without degrading thermal comfort.